 Cash flow forecasting is performed in the operating entities of the Group and is aggregated by Group Treasury.
 Group Treasury monitors rolling forecasts of the Group's liquidity requirements to ensure it has sufficient cash to meet operational needs while maintaining sufficient headroom on its undrawn committed borrowing facilities at all times so that the Group does not breach borrowing limits or covenants on any of its borrowing facilities.
 Such forecasting takes into consideration the Group's debt financing plans.

 20. Financial assets and liabilities

-The Group's net debt was as follows:
+At 31 December 2024, the Group's net debt and available liquidity was as follows: